Phoenixkira1/Hacktoberfest22/README.md

 6. Open a Pull Request
 ![PR](assets/pullreq.png)
 7. Wait for a morderator to accept you pull request.
-8. Acceptance of four such pull request marks the completion of the challenge.
+8. Acceptance of four such pull request marks the completion of the challenge.tfyguhijokplelfygvwebfjwem][

 #### Note
 1. Every problem you solve must have one Issue prior to a Pull request.